rexresearch

 scaled-down version can be easily employed for personal or

-water supply to a house so that all water systems within the house
+incoming water supply to a house so that all water systems

-will supply molecularly changed water.
-As a further example of
+within the house will supply molecularly changed water.
+As a

-particular faucet system.
-With these scaled-down versions, a
+flows through that particular faucet system.
+With these

 [0075] As a further use of the molecularly changed filter